rummens/TFX-Custom-Component/Readme.md

 # Custom TFX components

+## Disclaimer
+This is not an official repo but an summary of this [dicussion](https://github.com/tensorflow/tfx/issues/322).

 ## Anatomy of a Component
 Each components consist of a Driver, Executor, Publisher.
 The driver and publisher interact with the metadata store, while the Executor is the actual